In any field, some individuals rise to the top.

 While you can continue pressing forward to learn new vocabulary and skills, Duolingo also allows you to linger on what you’ve already learned to further strengthen your skills.

-The practice option shows you material that Duolingo suspects you may need a refresher on.
+Namely, the practice option shows you material that Duolingo suspects you may need a refresher on, and the program tests you on it.

-This is a helpful way to avoid forgetting basic material as you progress towards more advanced levels.
+This is a helpful way to ensure thorough knowledge of learned material and to avoid forgetting basic material as you progress towards more advanced levels.

 The Strengths of Duolingo